zhangsquared/notes/docs/huggingface_tutorials.md

 Transforers consists of `Encoder` and `Decoder`.

 The `encoder` encodes test into numerical representations

     - the numerical representations are also called as **embeddings** or **features**
     - **bi-directional** properties
     - use **self-attention** mechanism

 The `decoder` decodes the represetnations from the encoder.
-I can also accepts text inputs.
+I can also accepts text inputs

     - use **masked self-attention** mechanism
     - **uni-directional** property
     - used in an **auto-regressive** manner